Set Up Voicemail for Success

 Even More Voicemail Features at Your Fingertips

 Whether it be for Fourth of July festivities, your World Cup watch schedule, or any other number of distractions or particularly busy days, voicemails have a way of building up.
 The best way to manage them is to set up voicemail for success right at the start.
 You may also consider changing your voicemail greeting or requiring a PIN to listen to voicemails.
 Of course, flexibility extends to the ways in which you may listen to voicemails.
-While my favorite method is by email, you may prefer to listen to them from the admin or user portal Voicemail Manager, by provisioned VoIP phone, or even by dialing in from a cell phone or landline not provisioned on your system.
+While my favorite method is by email, you may prefer to listen to them from the admin or user portal Voicemail Manager, by provisioned VoIP phone or smartphone on VirtualPBX Mobile, or even by dialing in from a cell phone or landline not provisioned on your system.
 For more detail on configuring these options and instructions to set up voicemail, read our Voicemail Support Guide.